CatalogueOfLife/portal/README.md

 │   │   ├── acknowledgements.md # the pages located here will show up under the url '/articles/about/filename' - unless the yml frontmatter defines another url using the permalink attribute
 │   │   └── ...
 │   ├── data/
-│   ├── examples/ # just a list of examples articles as a reference for how the frontmatter and markdown is used.
-Not indexed by search engines, but it is public.
-Feel free to delete.
-Can be seen under /articles/documentation/intro
 │   ├── help/
 │   └── resources/
 ├── css/ # Styling as provided by the theme